cristianfalcone/ajo/readme.md

 ### `set:`

-The `set:` prefix in Ajo allows you to directly set properties on DOM element nodes from within your JSX.
+The `set:` prefix in Ajo allows you to directly set properties on DOM elements from within your JSX.
 This is distinct from simply setting attributes, as it interacts with the properties of the DOM elements, much like how you would in plain JavaScript.

 #### Purpose:

-- **Direct DOM Property Manipulation:** The `set:` prefix is used for directly setting properties on DOM nodes.
+- **Direct DOM Property Manipulation:** The `set:` prefix is used for directly setting properties on DOM elements.
 This is crucial for cases where you need to interact with the DOM API, or when a property does not have a direct attribute equivalent.

 #### Usage: